loucerac/drexml/README.md

 ## References
 [1] Janet Piñero, Juan Manuel Ramírez-Anguita, Josep Saüch-Pitarch, Francesco Ronzano, Emilio Centeno, Ferran Sanz, Laura I Furlong.
 The DisGeNET knowledge platform for disease genomics: 2019 update.
 Nucl.
 Acids Res.
 (2019) doi:10.1093/nar/gkz1021

+## Note on Dataset Construction

+This repository includes a basic Snakemake/Pixi workflow for building the Zenodo datasets using the latest versions.
+You can find it at `scripts/build_datasets`.

+However, we are actively developing a more robust and scalable Nextflow/Docker solution for all our repurposing tools.
+Stay tuned for updates!
+Or ask @erdanieee .